kokkos/ISO-CPP-Papers/P0737_ExecContext.rst

       is currently executing and all work that has not yet started executing.
       Any subsequent work which is submitted will be rejected.
-    - If ``stop_on_destruction`` is true the ``EC`` will wait for all currently executing work and cancel work which has not yet started executing.
+    - If ``stop_on_destruction`` is true the ``EC`` will wait for all currently executing work and abort work which has not yet started executing.
 Any subsequent work which is submitted will be rejected.
     - If ``wait_on_destruction`` is true the ``EC`` will wait for all incomplete work to be executed.
 If ``wait_on_outstanding_work_t`` is true the ``EC``